joshuajnoble/ofReference/gl/ofFbo.markdown

 This gives you the maximum number of MSAA samples.

 ### GLuint getDepthBuffer() ###
 This gives you the OpenGL id of the depthBuffer that the fbo contains.
+The depth buffer contains the z-ordering information for each pixel, i.e. what object should be appearing at each pixel according to the depth relative to the view.

-### GLuint getStencilBuffer() return stencilBuffer ###
+### GLuint getStencilBuffer() ###
-This gives you the OpenGL id of the depthBuffer that the fbo contains.
+This gives you the OpenGL id of the stencilBuffer that the fbo contains.
+A stencil buffer is typically used to add shadows to 3D applications or to do some kinds of reflections.
+It basically creates a per-pixel mask that can be used to determine which pixels to discard because of a shadow or a reflection.

 ## Settings ##